How to Select a Special Effects School

 Special visual effects are often part of an art major and can be listed as animation, computer arts, digital arts or media arts, among others.
 Programs are available at many 2- and 4-year colleges and at universities.

-Schools should offer the latest software, such as Maya, After Effects, Nuke and 3D Studio Max.
-Students who are proficient on these platforms have easier times transitioning into a professional visual effects career.
+- Schools should offer the latest software, such as Maya, After Effects, Nuke and 3D Studio Max.

 A 1-2 year certificate program can be found at many community colleges.
 A certificate can be useful for an entry-level position as a video artist.
 Students are immersed in various aspects of the art, including: